 - Regularly distribute material received from the Club to players and parents as appropriate and attending to the administrative tasks as requested by the administration of the Club.
 The website www.norwoodbasketball.com.au and the club’s Facebook page also provides up-to-date information.

-- Ensure any new player is notified to the office in first instance and then confirm that prior to playing the first game, the player has completed their SportsTG registration, completes a Norwood Player Registration Form and if required, a clearance has been finalised from their previous club.
+- Ensure any new player is notified to the office in first instance and then confirm that prior to playing the first game, the player has completed their ITP/External ITP, complete their registration in Basketball Connect, they are advised to order a uniform and if required, a clearance has been finalised from their previous club.

 Game preparation & follow up

-- Ensure that the correct uniform is worn for training – RED or BLUE playing singlet or reversible training top is to be worn to each session
+Ensure that the correct uniform is worn for training – RED/WHITE or BLUE playing singlet or reversible training top is to be worn to each session

 - Ensure each player at the game has a named drink bottle.
 It is preferable that they also each have their own towel.
 Drink bottles and towels should NOT be shared.
 The Manager should offer drinks from the bench as players come off the court.
 The on-court players sit on the bench during time-outs and the players on the bench stand up.
 Do not allow parents or siblings to sit on the players’ bench.

 - The Team Manager is to ensure that all players have paid before the commencement of the game.
-If they haven’t and are notified at half time by an official, the Team Manager will ensure the player has paid before entering the court again.
+If they haven’t and are notified at half time by an official, the Team Manager will ensure the player has paid before entering the court again – this payment is processed through Basketball Connect.

 - Prior to matches, ensure the correct information is entered into the online scoring system, or paper scoresheet if applicable.